Keryx: A Decentralized Protocol for Verifiable AI Inference

 [proof_data: variable] — empty in stub challenges; 32 bytes (request_hash) in full re-execution challenges

-The node re-executes model_fixed::forward(request_hash) and compares the result to the commitment declared in the AiResponse.
-If they differ, the fraud is proven.
-The miner's escrow UTXO is spent to the challenger_spk address immediately.
+The node re-executes model_fixed::forward(request_hash) and compares the result to the OPoI commitment in the AiResponse.
+If they differ, fraud is proven and the miner's block escrow UTXO is immediately transferred to challenger_spk.

 5.5 The Fraud Proof